shahyansajid/JAANY-site/README.md

 # JAANY-site

 This is the JAANY website that was created by me while interning at Internet Academy, in Japan.
-If you want to see a coding sample, go to js/script.js
+For javascript coding samples, go to js/script.js

+* This site was never made live due to contract issues between IA and JAANY.

-** Try the konami code!
+** Note the Konami code easter egg!!